ondras12345/AlarmClock/docs/manual.md

 ## Buzzer
 ### Melody
-If you have a speaker connected to the alarm clock and the feature is enabled in Settings.h, you can define a melody that will be used.
-This melody is stored in the EEPROM and can be read or written from the Serial CLI.
+If you have a speaker connected to the alarm clock, you can define a melody that will be used instead of standard beeping.
+This melody is stored in the EEPROM and can be read or written using the Serial CLI (currently only using direct EEPROM access commands `eer` and `eew`).

+If you specify that an alarm should use a melody that is not enabled (does not have valid data stored in the EEPROM), standard beeping is used instead.

-See [melody.md](melody.md) for more info.
+See [melody.md](melody.md) for more info on how melodies are stored in the EEPROM.

 # Configuration